Nath-JsnB/Internship-Assessment-2/README.md

 ### Security

-- All to use the REST API must present valid HTTP Basic Auth.
+- All endpoints to use the REST API must present valid HTTP Basic Auth.
 - The middleware which handles credentials; we use Python’s `requests` library with `HTTPBasicAuth` for all requests.
 - Requests that do not have the right credentials are not processed by the API at all; instead it returns `401 Unauthorized`.